Search Results

 Ten things that can cause skewing on a Klic-N-Kut.

-(1) Pinch wheels too loose.
+(1) Pinch wheels are too loose.

-(4) Pinch wheels too close together.
+(3) Pinch wheels are too close together.

-(7) Mat too slippery.
+(7) Mat is too thin for the cutter.

 (9) Bad or damaged pinch wheel.